 - schools outreach programmes targeted by sex and ethnicity;

-- the use of disability and ethnicity as selection criteria in the UNIQ+ graduate access scheme;
+- the use of disability and ethnicity as eligibility criteria in the UNIQ+ graduate access scheme;

-- scholarships and bursaries targeted by sex, ethnicity and religion.
+- scholarships and bursaries targeted by sex, ethnicity, nationality and religion.

-Please see the University's Graduate Access pages for full details of available funding opportunities
+Please see the University's Graduate Access pages for details of available funding opportunities

-It is never unlawful direct disability discrimination to treat a disabled person more favourably than a non-disabled person, e.g. in order to make reasonable adjustments.
+It is lawful to treat a disabled person more favourably than a non-disabled person, e.g. in order to make reasonable adjustments.
 However, positive action could be used as a proportionate means of addressing inequality between disabled people with different impairments in order to target groups experiencing particular disadvantages, different needs or under-representation.

 The Equality and Human Rights Commission provides guidance on positive action in its resources on the Equality Act (2010).
 These documents are available from the EHRC website (link in the right-hand menu).